The ultimate guide to enjoying wet, winter and night riding in the PNW

 Frost heave in exposed trail.
 OK to ride when frozen solid, but avoid when it's thawing and mushy.

 I'm going to focus on Seattle area rides, since I've built a lot of trails in the area and that's what I know best.
-But I've done a lot of wet riding in Whistler, Squamish, North Vancouver and beyond, and many of their trails are also excellent wet rides, as long as you're below the snow line.
+But I've done a lot of wet riding in Whistler, Squamish, North Vancouver and beyond, and many of their trails are also excellent wet rides.
 The key is to identify which trails won't be damaged when ridden wet.

 Even when the radar looks like this, the trails at Tokul East drain out fast - rider John Chelico.